Table of Contents

 But thanks to the inclusion lower beam settings, it will last much longer than the Larson Electricals LED on a single charge.
-In fact, with low and infrequent use, the battery can hold the charge for over one year!
+In fact, with low and infrequent use, the rechargeable battery can hold the charge for over one year!

 If you use it in the lower 700 lumens setting, you will get 7 hours of use before having to recharge.There is an option for a pivoting stand.
 You can mount this on a tripod to get some hands free use.
 But the neat feature here is the trigger lock.

-You see, the spotlight does not use an on-off feature.
+You see, the handheld spotlight for hunting does not use an on-off feature.
 Instead, it has a more flexible trigger function.
-Thanks to the trigger lock, you can place it on a mount and get continuous illumination during hunting.
+Thanks to the trigger lock, you can place it on a mount and get continuous illumination during night hunting.

 Build quality is quite good, with decent fit and finish levels across the sturdy plastic body.
-The spotlight is not waterproof, but it is still rated as water resistant.
+The handheld spotlight is not waterproof, but it is still rated as water resistant.
 If you are dealing with some light showers while on the hunt, it should be able to survive without any issues.